somebeaver/Lowrider.js/README.md

 developer to ensure that they don't create any important Element object properties that get lost when the instance is removed; instead, make sure those things are saved as attributes.

+Note that Lowrider.js is not designed for use with the shadow DOM.

 ### Using the `props` Property